daboltgod/hackathon/README.md

 # hackathon

-main contains a texture pack app for java mc
+main contains a texture pack app for java mc, it might not be completed on time

 /discord contains a discord bot